aws-samples/simple-nft-marketplace/docs/en/README.md

 ### Install Dependencies

-To get started run the following command to install the required dependencies.
+To get started run the following command **in the root of this repository** to install the required dependencies.

 ```bash
 npm install